-Evolve Education raises FY2020 guidance as benefits of restructuring flow through, but remains silent on FY2021
+Evolve raises FY20 guidance as restructuring benefits flow

 Evolve Education Group have increased their profit guidance for the financial year ended 31 March 2020 to between $7.8 million and $8.2 million, up from the $6.0 million to $6.5 million forecast on 28 November 2019, and subsequently withdrawn on 24 March 2020 as benefits from an extensive restructuring program flow through the business.